josdejong/mathjs/lib/expression/step-solver/README.md

 ## BIG DETAILED TODO (in approx this order)

-CLEANING THE CODE

-- make functions to check type of node
-- consider renaming the root node context object (confusing)
-- maybe abstract out the whole node object thing so that it's only node contexts

 SUBTRACTION SUPPORT

 - at beginning 'resolve' all unary minuses after addition signs